catalyst/moodle-assignsubmission_maharaws/README.md

         1. disable _Mahara portfolio_ submission type.
         2. enable _Mahara_ submission type and input the relevant LTI credentials.
 3. run the cli script in classes/cli/convert_mnet.php
+4. Remove the old Mahara MNet assignment submission plugin from the code base.

 Bugs and improvements?
 ------------------------